Hell (Father Ted): Plot

-After putting Jack to sleep via a cardboard 'sleeping box', Ted and Dougal quickly exhaust all of their activities within the caravan.
-Pushing Jack in a wheelchair, they later explore the only two attractions nearby: St. Kevin's Stump and the Magic Road, where the laws of gravity seemingly disappear.
+After putting Jack to sleep via a cardboard "sleeping box" on his head, Ted and Dougal quickly exhaust all of their activities within the caravan, such as playing ridiculously easy hide-and-seek, repeatedly boiling the kettle (despite having no teabags) and Ted trying to explain the difference between "small" and "far away" with some toy cows.
+Pushing Jack in a wheelchair, they later explore the only two attractions nearby: St. Kevin's Stump (an ordinary tree stump whose name is never explained) and the Magic Road, where the laws of gravity seemingly disappear.
 While Ted and Dougal are distracted, Jack's wheelchair is dragged up the Magic Road, and he falls over a cliff, screaming a rather long "Drink!" as he descends - the exact whereabouts of Jack now are revealed with a slight splash sound as he falls; the other Fathers think Jack has just gone for his own walk.
 After Ted and Dougal inadvertently come across the same young couple from the luxury caravan making out behind a rock, Ted has another word with the police, and he decides to report Jack missing.